 The applicant must submit the correct filing fee for this group registration option.
 See 37 C.F.R. §§ 201.3(c), 202.4(c).
-The current fee is set forth in the U.S. Copyright Office's fee schedule under the heading "Registration of a claim in a group of unpublished works."
+The current fee is set forth in the U.S. Copyright Office's fee schedule under the heading "Group registration of unpublished works (electronic filing only)."